GabrieleMaurina/pyssembly/README.md

 `this-is-a-label`

 ##### Null
-The null value is simply the keyword null.
+The null value is simply the keyword `null`.
 Like so:

-`null`
+`out "Hello world" null`

 ### Instruction set